Tawakalt/faq-chatbot/data/nlu.md

 - which languages supports rasa
 - can I use rasa also for another laguage?
 - languages supported
+- Which languages can I build assistants in?

 ## intent: faq/ask_rasax
 - I want information about rasa x